 Kerala’s former Health Minister KK Shailaja dropped from new Cabinet

-The CPI(M) nominated Shailaja, who has been lauded for her handling of the Covid-19 and Nipah outbreaks, as the chief whip in the next Assembly.
+Shailaja, who has been lauded for her handling of the Covid-19 and Nipah outbreaks, said other party workers deserved a chance to work hard too.

 The Communist Party of India (Marxist) committee in Kerala on Tuesday did not include high-profile politicians, including former state Health Minister KK Shailaja, in the new Cabinet, reported The Hindu.
 The party nominated Shailaja, who has been lauded for her handling of the Covid-19 and Nipah outbreaks in Kerala, as the CPI(M)’s chief whip in the next Assembly.